Shahla9/New-York-taxi-demand-prediction/README.md

 ## Result Summary:

 The comparison of different predictive methods indicates that the Random Forest model outperforms others by achieving the lowest residual errors.
-Detailed findings are organized into four Jupyter notebooks, each focusing on distinct phases of the project - Data Preparation, Modeling, Machine Learning Evaluation, and a targeted Evaluation for JFK Airport.
+Detailed findings are organized into four Jupyter notebooks, each focusing on distinct phases of the project - Data Preparation, Machine Learning Time Series and Forcasting Modeling,  Evaluation, and a targeted Evaluation for JFK Airport.

 Result table for JFK airport (the busiest location):